digitalgreenorg/coco/readme.md

 ##How to use COCO:
 1. Design your CRUD models and api
 2. Write the views required by COCO on the server-side.
 3. Design your forms in HTML, and put them in dashboard.html.
-Here, you can design complex forms using mustache/underscore/handlebars whichever we useÖ
+Here, you can design complex forms using mustache/underscore/handlebars whichever we use...
-4. Write configs.js file and include itís path in dashboard.html.
+4. Write configs.js file and include it's path in dashboard.html.
 You can use this documentation to create this file.
 5. Ensure that that dashboard.html file is rendered when the url is accessed.
 6. Ensure that the path of main.js file (in coco/dist directory) and path of configs.js are specified correctly in dashboard.html file.

 ##How to setup COCO with a server:
 COCO communicates with the server using the following urls:

-1.	**/coco/login/ :** COCO sends ëusernameí and ëpasswordí parameters using POST to the URL /coco/login/ and it expects ì1î as a response in case the authentication is successful otherwise it expects ì0î.
+1.	**/coco/login/ :** COCO sends 'username' and 'password' parameters using POST to the URL /coco/login/ and it expects ì1î as a response in case the authentication is successful otherwise it expects ì0î.
 2.	**/coco/logout/ :** COCO sends a POST request to the URL /coco/logout/ and on success, it logs out the user.
-3.	**/api/api_name/ :** In order to communicate with the database using RESTful service, the url for the REST API needs to be specified in the configs.js file in the parameter ërest_api_urlí.
+3.	**/api/api_name/ :** In order to communicate with the database using RESTful service, the url for the REST API needs to be specified in the configs.js file in the parameter 'rest_api_url'.
 Its not compulsory to use /api/ URL, but it is recommended.
 4.	**/coco/reset_database_check/ :** This URL can be changed in configs file.
 COCO sends a get request to this url with a parameter 'lastdownloadtimestamp'.
 The server sends ì1î as a response if it wants the client to download the database again.
 5.	**/coco/record_full_download_time/ :** The URL can be changed in configs file.
 COCO sends a post request to this URL with start_time and end_time as the parameters.
 These parameters are useful for recording total database download time.
 6.	**/get_log/ :** User can change this URL in configs.misc.inc_download_url.
 COCO sends a get request to this URL along with last_download_timestamp as a parameter.
 The server should send the data having timestamp later than the timestamp received from the client.